cloudant/python-cloudant/MIGRATION.md

 There's an [outline of known issues](https://github.com/IBM/cloudant-python-sdk/blob/master/KNOWN_ISSUES.md) in the `cloudant-python-sdk` repository.

 ## Reference table
+The table below contains a list of `python-cloudant` functions and the `cloudant-python-sdk` equivalent API operation documentation link.
+The `cloudant-python-sdk` operation documentation link will contain the new function in a code sample e.g. `getServerInformation` link will contain a code example with `get_server_information()`.

+**Note:** There are many API operations included in the new `cloudant-python-sdk` that are not available in the `python-cloudant` library.
+The [API documentation](https://cloud.ibm.com/apidocs/cloudant?code=python) contains the full list of operations.

 | `python-cloudant` function | `cloudant-python-sdk` API operation documentation link |
 |-----------------|---------------------|
 |metadata()|[getServerInformation](https://cloud.ibm.com/apidocs/cloudant?code=python#getserverinformation)|